 Practice compassion and kindness.
 Sometimes it's the act of kindness that goes a long way to help someone.
 That can be as basic as picking up the phone to check in and really listening to how a friend or loved one is doing, sending a thoughtful gift, or even running an errand for a neighbor.
 But compassion and kindness must start with how you treat yourself because that will make all the difference in how you engage with the outside world.

 Lighten your load.
-We cannot do everything, especially in this time of COVID.
-Lingering internal messages that make you feel like you must do everything perfectly will only serve to exhaust and paralyze you.
+We cannot do everything.
+Lingering internal messages that make you feel like you must do everything perfectly – will only serve to exhaust and paralyze you.
 Instead, prioritize what really matters.
 That may mean reading a bedtime story and dealing with the dirty laundry tomorrow.

 Modify your space: As human beings, we respond to our environment.
-These days we are spending more time than ever before at home.
 A space that reflects our authentic self can boost our feelings of positivity and make room for joy to begin.
 I’m talking about simple touches such as adding a brighter bulb, putting up holiday lights, posting inspirational quotes, meaningful photos or even painting a room a misty blue or a bold red – whatever soothes you or makes you feel alive.
 Scents can also make a difference – whether it’s a pumpkin pie candle or latkes cooking on the stove.

-As we move into the holiday season, many of us are shifting traditions this year due to the pandemic.
-As scary as it may seem, I encourage you to embrace the change, talk about it openly and take authentic steps to honor both the pain and the joy within yourself.
+As we move into the holiday season, I encourage you to embrace change, talk about it openly and take authentic steps to honor both the pain and the joy within yourself.